FA78DWA/Reading-Data-Tutorial-R/ReadingData.md

 -   check your R version `R.version()`, and download the corresponding java (32/64), from [here](https://www.java.com/en/download/win10.jsp).
 -   Finally, check if your Java is in `Program Files` or `Program Files (x86)`.
 Add the path to the **jvm.dll** to your PATH in **windows Environment**.
 If the java file is in `Program Files (x86)`, it means you have 32-bit version, and you can change the default version of your `Rstudio` from Tools &gt;&gt; Global options to 32 bit.
 For more information check [this](http://stackoverflow.com/questions/7019912/using-the-rjava-package-on-win7-64-bit-with-r).

-### You can read specific rows and columns form the Excel file
+### Reading specific rows and columns form the Excel file

 ``` r
 c <- 7:15